rails-on-services/ros/devops/helm/charts/fluentd-cluster-logging/README.md

 # fluentd-cluster-logging

-This chart deployes Cluster-level logging fluentd daemonset to non-GKE kubernetes environment that ships kubernetes logs (container log and node log) to Google Logging.
+This chart deployes Cluster-level logging fluentd daemonset to kubernetes environment that ships kubernetes logs (container log and node log) to Google Logging or S3.

 ## Reference